-Unfixable output directory security issue

-Akeeba Backup detected that your backup output directory //Users/nicholas/Projects/akeeba/akeebabackup/component/backend/backup is under your site's web root.
-Its contents, including your backup archives are accessible over the web.
+Unfixable output directory security issue Akeeba Backup detected that your backup output directory /Users/nicholas/Projects/akeeba/akeebabackup/component/backend/backup is under your site's web root.
+Its contents, including your backup archives, are accessible over the web.
 Moreover, it's possible to list the files in the directory i.e. it gives a listing of your backup archives when you access it with a web browser.
 This is a major security issue.
 An attacker can access this folder from a web browser and download your backup archives directly, bypassing your site's security.
 Unfortunately, your server does not support any reasonable method to secure the directory.
-No matter what we do it will always list the names of the files it contains and allow you to download them from a browser Your one and only option is to create a backup output directory above your site's root.
-Until you do that we VERY STRONGLY RECOMMEND not taking a backup of your site and, if you already had, delete all backup archives and backup log files.
+No matter what we do it will always list the names of the files it contains and allow you to download them from a browser.
+You or eard and only option is to create a backup output directory able very site's YERY STRONGLY RECOMMEND not taking a backup of your site and, if you already had, delete all backup archives and backup log files.
 FAILURE TO FOLLOW THESE INSTRUCTIONS WILL VERY LIKELY RESULT IN YOUR SITE BEING COMPROMISED (HACKED) AND YOUR BACKUPS BEING MOST LIKELY UNUSABLE.